IntelSoftware/SYCL_101/03_Modern/6_move.rst

 Move constructor and Rule of Five
 *********************************

 :code:`std::move` is actually just a request to move.
-If the type of the object does not have[[[I guessed here, please confirm accuracy]]] a move constructor/assign-operator defined, the move operation will fall back to a copy.
+If the type of the object does not have a move constructor/assign-operator defined, the move operation will fall back to a copy.
 In that case, we will not experience any benefits of using the move operation.

 That is why it is important to know how to create a move constructor.
-At the same time, in C++ we have something called **Rule of Five**, which is as follows:[[[I don't get the Rule of 5. there are 4 bullets, and 1&2 are 1 sentence, and 3&4 are another sentence. what are the numbered 1-4?
-I guess it is what it is.]]]
+At the same time, in C++ we have something called **Rule of Five**, which is as follows:

 #.
-If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined
-#. copy assignment operator, it almost certainly requires all three.
+If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined copy assignment operator, it almost certainly requires all three.
 #.
-Any class for which move semantics are desirable, it also needs to declare the move constructor and
+Any class for which move semantics are desirable, it also needs to declare the move constructor and the move assignment operator.

+Those result in creating five elements:

+#. user-defined destructor
+#. user-defined copy constructor
+#. user-defined copy assignment operator
+#. user-defined move constructor
-#. the move assignment operator.
+#. user-defined move assignment operator

 Let's show it in the example.
 Imagine a class called :code:`MoveClass` with a private member called :code:`str_ptr` being :code:`char*`.
 To show the Rule of Five, we need to declare the following: